 The DiSC® Assessment Test can provide value for employment screening, when used carefully and in conjunction with other assessments.

-DiSC® Assessment Test - EmploymentMajor corporations and small businesses have used the DiSC® Assessment Test as a training and development staple for a long time.
+DiSC Assessment Test Leadership Model Major corporations and small businesses have used the DiSC® Assessment Test as a training and development staple for a long time.
 The acronym DiSC® was adopted in the twentieth century.
 The four-style behavioral model was described by Hippocrates around 400 B.C.
 So the DiSC® Assessment Test has time on its side and years of professional endorsement.

-So it’s easy to see why DiSC® Assessment Tests are so widely used and accepted – they’re user-friendly, they pass the credibility test, and are fairly low-cost.
+So it’s easy to see why DiSC® Assessment Tests are so widely used and accepted – they’re user-friendly, they pass the credibility test and are fairly low-cost.
 So why are we saying that DiSC® Assessment Tests need to be used carefully for screening employees?
 Let’s look at the three main reasons.

 The DiSC® Assessment Test by itself is extremely valid (validity is whether it measures exactly what it is said to measure, and reliability indicates whether it measures it consistently.)
 But that does not necessarily make DiSC® Profiles a valid tool for job performance.
-If it did, that would imply that all active and outgoing people would likely experience success in the sales field, or that all reserved, steady and conscientious people would excel as accountants.
+If it did, that would imply that all active and outgoing people would likely experience success in the sales field, or that all reserved, steady, and conscientious people would excel as accountants.
 We know this isn’t true.
 DiSC® is not a predictive instrument – it does not predict an individual’s potential success for a given job classification.
-A DiSC® Assessment will indicate what an individual’s pace and priorities are; that is, are they fast or slow, and are they people oriented or ask oriented.
+A DiSC® Assessment will indicate what an individual’s pace and priorities are; that is, are they fast or slow, and are they people-oriented or ask-oriented.
 It will also indicate how they respond to stress and how they tend to solve problems; and their willingness to comply with rules and procedures.

 DiSC® Assessment Tests and Observable Behaviors

 DiSC® Behaviors are observable by other people if the other they know what they are looking for.
-People Reading is a skill that can be learned to discern another individual’s DiSC® Style: Dominant (D) and Influence (i) styles tend to be fast paced, active and outgoing; while the Steadiness (S) and Conscientiousness (C) Styles tend to be slower paced and more reserved, with the S being more accepting, and the C is more analytical.
+People Reading is a skill that can be learned to discern another individual’s DiSC® Style: Dominant (D) and Influence (i) styles tend to be fast-paced, active, and outgoing; while the Steadiness (S) and Conscientiousness (C) Styles tend to be slower paced and more reserved, with the S being more accepting, and the C is more analytical.
 D and C styles share a task orientation, while the i and S styles share a people orientation.
 It is possible to make some assumptions about performance by considering a DiSC® Behavioral Style, but research about employment success shows that observable behavior is not a good predictor of performance success.

 View DiSC® Classic Validation Research Report